grzegorz914/homebridge-xbox-tv/README.md

 * Power ON/OFF short press tile in HomeKit app.
 * RC/Media control is possible after you go to the RC app on iPhone/iPad.
 * Speaker control is possible after you go to RC app on iPhone/iPad `Speaker Service`.
-* Legacy Volume and Mute control is possible throught extra `lightbulb`/`fan` (slider) or using Siri `Volume Service`.
+* Legacy Volume and Mute control is possible throught extra `lightbulb`/`fan`.
 * Apps, Inputs and Games can be controled and switched if `xboxWebApiEnabled` and the console is authenticated.
-In other case the current apps, inputs, games can be only displayed.
+In other case are only displayed.
-* Siri control.
+* Siri can be used to control Legacy Volume, Mute and switch Games, Apps with Buttons.

 <p align="left">
 	<a href="https://github.com/grzegorz914/homebridge-xbox-tv"><img alt="Accessory tile in the HomeKit app" src="https://raw.githubusercontent.com/grzegorz914/homebridge-xbox-tv/master/graphics/homekit.png" width="480" /></a>